heuer/segno/docs/man/segno.rst

 Saves the Micro QR Code (M2-M) as PNG image, using the color #003399 for dark modules.
-Each module corresponds to 10 pixels because the scaling factor was set to a value of 10.
+Each module corresponds to 10 x 10 pixels because the scaling factor was set to a value of 10.